 Those people who require only limited assistance should evacuate the building using the nearest exit.
-If they have to move at a slower pace, they should allow other persons to exit the building before them and then continue their evacuation to a place of safety.
+If they have to move at a slower pace, they should allow other persons to exit the building Elite Safety in Education before them and then continue their evacuation to a place of safety.
 A responsible member of staff will be nominated to escort those who need assistance from the building.